FJ-Rodriguez-Lozano/Billiard-dataset/README.md

 	url = {-},
 }
 ```
 The data set includes: 100 recordings of shots made in the blackball billiard modality; 100 recordings of shots in the carom billiard modality; 100 recordings of shots in the snooker billiard modality.
 In addition, not only are these recordings available, but the exact positions have been obtained manually for a subset of each modality, carrying out comparisons with different methodologies and with the algorithm proposed in our work.
-These subsets are found inside the folders: "BlackBall_Manual", "Carom_Manual", and "Snooker_Manual".
+Therefore, in the dataset we can find the following folders and files:

+- blackball:
+	+  blackball[0...to...99]: subfolders of each recording of the blackball billiard modality.
+	+  background.png: a background image of the table without balls or external elements, in case any user needs to use it.
+	+  floderIndex.txt: A list of available subfolders.
+- BlackBall_Manual:
+ 	+  blackball[0...to...21]: subfolders of each recording of the blackball billiard modality.* This subfolder has inside the manual trajectory of the shot.
+	+  background.png: a background image of the table without balls or external elements, in case any user needs to use it.
+	+  floderIndex.txt: A list of available subfolders.
+	+  Jaccard_Coefficient_Average.txt: an average of the results for each algorithm compared using the Jaccard index for the folders available in the file "folderIndex.txt".
+- carom:
+	+  blackball[0...to...99]: subfolders of each recording of the carom billiard modality.
+	+  background.png: a background image of the table without balls or external elements, in case any user needs to use it.
+	+  floderIndex.txt: A list of available subfolders.
+- Carom_Manual:
+ 	+  blackball[0...to...15]: subfolders of each recording of the carom billiard modality.* This subfolder has inside the manual trajectory of the shot.
+	+  background.png: a background image of the table without balls or external elements, in case any user needs to use it.
+	+  floderIndex.txt: A list of available subfolders.
+	+  Jaccard_Coefficient_Average.txt: an average of the results for each algorithm compared using the Jaccard index for the folders available in the file "folderIndex.txt".
+- snooker:
+	+  blackball[0...to...99]: subfolders of each recording of the snooker billiard modality.
+	+  background.png: a background image of the table without balls or external elements, in case any user needs to use it.
+	+  floderIndex.txt: A list of available subfolders.
+- Snooker_Manual:
+ 	+  blackball[0...to...15]: subfolders of each recording of the snooker billiard modality.* This subfolder has inside the manual trajectory of the shot.
+	+  background.png: a background image of the table without balls or external elements, in case any user needs to use it.
+	+  floderIndex.txt: A list of available subfolders.
+	+  Jaccard_Coefficient_Average.txt: an average of the results for each algorithm compared using the Jaccard index for the folders available in the file "folderIndex.txt".

 ```cpp